 MYSTICAL MUSCAT AND RELAXING AT A RESORT

-In search of Muscat’s mystical side, from the Grand Mosque to the historic centre, interesting museums and traditional and characteristic architecture: an experience that ends with plenty of relaxation in a beautiful resort.
+In a nutshell In search of Muscat’s mystical side, from the Grand Mosque to the historic centre, interesting museums and traditional and characteristic architecture: an experience that ends with plenty of relaxation in a beautiful resort.

 - Grand Mosque